-In accordance with ATMF Article 6 § 2, it is the responsibility of the railway undertaking to ensure the compatibility of the vehicle with the infrastructure it is operated on.
+In accordance with ATMF article 6 § 2, it is the responsibility of the railway undertaking to ensure the compatibility of the vehicle with the infrastructure it is operated on.

-The Contracting State should ensure that as far as necessary for operation, the infrastructure manager makes available to any railway undertaking operating on its network the elements relating to the infrastructure characteristics in accordance with (new) ATMF Article 15a.
+The Contracting State should ensure that the infrastructure manager makes available, as far as necessary for operation, to any railway undertaking operating on its network, the elements relating to the infrastructure characteristics in accordance with (new) ATMF Article 15a.

-The above-mentioned procedure should be followed by the RU and IM in the context of assuming their responsibilities.
+The above mentioned procedure should be followed by the RU and IM in the scope of assuming their responsibilities.